isabella232/sfcc-helpcenter/content/md/cartridge-installation/download-cartridge.md

 Your CSM has to activate the connector access for this project for you to able able to see the download link.
 :::

-Once you have clicked, you will have to select the archive version that you want to install.
+Once you clicked, you will have to select the archive version that you want to install.
 ![SFCC download button](./img/Download-cartridge-button.gif)

 :::info